Ruby on Rails Upgrade Guide

 When we are ready to proceed, we update our Gemfile to point to the new version.
 It is crucial to jump one minor version at a time - for example, from 6.0 to 6.1, and then from 6.1 to 7.0.
 Do not skip minor versions.

-One may wonder: if we have comprehensive test coverage, why do we need to upgrade one minor version at a time?
+One may wonder: if we have good test coverage, why do we need to upgrade one minor version at a time?

 $ bundle update rails